Document structure

 Article 2 – State Programme for the Development of the Donation of Blood and its Components

-1. The Coordination Service shall be established under the Ministry of Labour, Health and Social Affairs of Georgia, which shall manage the elaboration and implementation of the State Programme for the Development of the Donation of Blood and its Components.
+1. The Coordination Service shall be established under the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia, which shall manage the elaboration and implementation of the State Programme for the Development of the Donation of Blood and its Components.

-2. The statute of the Coordination Service shall be approved by the Minister of Labour, Health and Social Affairs of Georgia.
+2. The statute of the Coordination Service shall be approved by the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia.

 Organic Law of Georgia No 675 of 30 April 1997 - Gazette of the Parliament of Georgia, No 21-22, 31.5.1997, p.
 13